1. Treating mange.. is it mange?

-Treating mangy wombats in the wild is a relatively new thing.
-It’s not difficult, and once you have put the treatment flaps in place, you can leave them there.
+Treating mangy wombats in the wild is a relatively new thing, although we have been doing it since 2009 It’s not difficult, and once you have put the treatment flaps in place, you can leave them there.
 Be aware: wombats bite, and you can catch mange if you cuddle the wombat (pick it up) or crawl into the burrow.
 It’s scabies and treatments for people are available from a chemist.
 It is thought we brought it here in the First Fleet!

 The second and future photos after a few weeks of treatment are to see how things are going.
 If you can get a photo as treatment continues, and get a sighting, then a report on that would be great too.

 This treatment has been paid by us personally.